pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Aside from parameterizing the trait it's also possible to parameterize individual functions and methods:
+Aside from parameterizing the trait, it's also possible to parameterize individual functions and methods:

 ```rust
 trait Trait {